FriendsOfTYPO3/frontend_editing/Documentation/Development/Workflow/Index.rst

 Publish
 -------

-Use the following command to copy all necessary node_modules into Public/Resources folder and compile the SASS:
+Use the following command to copy all necessary node_modules into Public/Resources folder and compile the LESS:
 ::

    npm run build:extension